ambarish-prakash/ambarish-prakash.github.io/_projects/2024-10-10-find-the-fox-solution.md

 ---
 layout: new_post
 title: Find The Fox
-subtitle: OCR and Digital Text Recognition
+subtitle: Word Search Solution Using OCR and Digital Text Recognition
 author: Ambarish Prakash
 ---